wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 # Standardized-benchmarking-of-alternative-splicing-detection

-**ASB.py** is a standardized benchmarking tool designed to unify the output of multiple alternative splicing analysis software, including **MAJIQ**, **PSI-Sigma**, **SUPPA2**, and **rMATS**.
+**ASB.py** (alternative splicing benchmarking) is a standardized benchmarking tool designed to unify the output of multiple alternative splicing analysis software, including **MAJIQ**, **PSI-Sigma**, **SUPPA2**, and **rMATS**.
 By converting results into a unified format, ASB enables downstream comparison, evaluation, and integration of splicing events across different tools.

+**ASI.py** (alternative splicing integration) processes the output from ASB.py containing uniform IDs and integrates DSE results from different AS event detection tools.
+DSEs supported by varying numbers of tools are combined to generate the final consensus DSE.

 **Installation**